 A similar set of characteristics has been derived from feedback from students at UTS, and is summarised in the following section.

-The most frequent comment made by students was that highly rated lecturers explained in a way which was clear and helped students to understand.
+The most frequent comment made by students in feedback on the qualities they value in teachers was that highly rated lecturers explained in a way which was clear and helped students to understand.
 They made difficult work comprehensible without oversimplifying, and used simple language.
 If technical language was used, it was clearly defined.
 In lectures, visual media, such as overheads, slides, handouts and blackboard diagrams were used to assist in explanation or clarification where appropriate.
 Abstract concepts were illustrated with examples, and the distinction between concept and example was made clear.

 Highly rated lecturers were well prepared, structured their lecture content effectively, and communicated the structure to students.
 They clearly defined the subject objectives and emphasised important points.
 They spoke clearly and at an appropriate speed and allowed adequate time for students to both take notes and listen, indicating when note-taking was and was not required.
 They often provided handouts to assist students to take notes without furious copying.
 They used questions and activities to engage students' thinking and interest.

 They were highly knowledgeable and up to date in their subject area, but did not pretend to "know it all" and were willing to learn from their students, recognising that work experience makes many part-time and senior students a valuable resource.
 The lecturers tried to make the work interesting.
 They related new concepts to students' experiences by means of case studies, relevant examples or anecdotes, and placed a high priority on varying student activities during lecture sessions.